 Despite the fact that Jerjerrod is commander of the Death Star and Piett is an Admiral, their rank insignia of 6 pips indicates that they are merely captains (as Piett was before his promotion in "The Empire Strikes Back".
 In "Star Wars" Tarkin, and in "Empire", Piett are wearing 12 pips.
 In all of "Jedi," no Imperial officer is seen wearing rank insignia with more than 6 pips.

 When riding on the skiff, after Luke tells Han he used to live there, Han turns to Luke when he says, "You're going to die here, you know.
 Convenient."
 But in the very next shot he is facing away from Luke.

-When Chewie is presented to Jabba in Jabba's palace, C-3PO has slime from Jabba on his chest, face and shoulder in one shot and is perfectly clean in the next.
+When Chewie is presented to Jabba in Jabba's palace, C-3PO has slime from Jabba on his chest, face and shoulder.
+The slime on his chest increases between shots, and shortly after all the slime disappears.
 (Slime still on C-3PO on Special Edition version.)

 Just after landing on Endor, the rebels spot some storm troopers in the forest.
 You can see a close-up of Luke and Leia.
 The left side of Leia's helmet has a large round dent in it.
 During the speeder bike scene there is a shot of the left side of her helmet and there is no dent.

 When Vader is watching the Emperor attack Luke, his helmet is very dusty and what looks like streaks of finger marks can be seen on the helmet.
 In the next shot, just before Vader picks up the Emperor, his helmet has been cleaned and is shiny again.

 In the forest battle Chewbacca is with two Ewoks.
 They appear from behind a tree and Chewbacca's shoulder belt is over his left shoulder.
 When the scene shifts to them running towards a walker his belt is over his right shoulder.